Homotopy theory for algebras over polynomial monads: Homotopy cofibrations and -monoidal model categories

 \section{Homotopy cofibrations and $h$-monoidal model categories}

-We introduce and investigate here a model-theoretical concept of \emph{$h$-cofibration} which seems interesting in itself.
+We introduce and investigate here a model-theoretical concept of \emph{$h$-cofibration}\footnote{Mike Hopkins suggested the term \emph{flat} morphism for $h$-cofibration, cf. \cite{HHR}.
+Our terminology is in conflict with the terminology of Peter May and Kate Ponto \cite[Chapter 17]{MayPonto} who use the term $h$-cofibration (resp. $q$-cofibration) to designate a cofibration in Str{\o}m's (resp.
+Quillen's) model structure on topological spaces.
+We argue that this terminological conflict is not peculiar, because our $h$-cofibrations are defined for \emph{all} model categories, while the $h$-cofibrations of May and Ponto are defined for \emph{topological} model categories only.
+In those cases where the two definitions telescope each other, they do so in a nice way, cf. the proof of Proposition \ref{kspaces}, especially its footnote.} which seems interesting in itself.
 The dual concept of an \emph{$h$-fibration} has been studied by Rezk \cite{Rezk1} under the name of sharp map.
 The definition of an $h$-cofibration only depends on the class of weak equivalences and on the existence of pushouts.
-In left proper model categories, the class of $h$-cofibrations can be considered as the closure of the class of cofibrations under \emph{cofiber equivalence}, cf. Proposition \ref{hcofchar}.
-We will mainly use $h$-cofibrations in order to formulate a strengthening of left properness (\emph{$h$-monoidality}) well adapted to monoidal model categories.
+In left proper model categories, the class of $h$-cofibrations can be considered as the closure of the class of cofibrations under \emph{cofibre equivalence}, cf. Proposition \ref{hcofchar}.
+We prove a useful \emph{gluing lemma} for weak equivalences between pushouts along $h$-cofibrations in left proper model categories, cf. Proposition \ref{gluing}.
+We mainly use $h$-cofibrations in order to formulate a strengthening of left properness (\emph{$h$-monoidality}) well adapted to monoidal model categories.
 A similar concept has been developed by Dundas-{\O}stv{\ae}r-R\"ondigs \cite[Definition 4.6]{DOR}.

 In the course of studying basic properties of $h$-monoidal model categories, we establish in Propositions \ref{twin1}, \ref{twin2} and \ref{detect} below some useful recognition criteria for $h$-monoidality.
 Since a compactly generated $h$-monoidal model categories fulfills the monoid axiom of Schwede-Shipley (Proposition \ref{couniv0}) and is left proper (Lemma \ref{mainimplications}), these criteria are helpful tools in establishing the monoid axiom of Schwede-Shipley and/or the left properness of a given monoidal model category.